jhawkins24/MountWashington_NSLR/README.md

 NSLRs were calculated for each meteorological season (DJF, MAM, JJA, SON) for daily maximum, minimum, and mean temperatures from the Mesonet sites.

-Once calculated, seasonal NSLRs were compared between seasons and to the global average environmental lapse rate
+Once calculated, seasonal NSLRs were compared between seasons and to the global average environmental lapse rate for teach temperature type.